An improved sweeping domain decomposition preconditioner for the Helmholtz equation: Introduction

 In this paper we consider three modifications to the method of \cite{Stolk2013}.
 The first concerns the transmission of information between neighboring subdomains using PML layers.
 It was observed in \cite{Stolk2013} that at the onset of the PML layer the field is approximately outgoing and that in the next subdomain, a similar ingoing field can be reproduced using a planar source proportional to the outgoing field.
 We modify the way this is done compared to \cite{Stolk2013}.
 The new method is more generally applicable and prevents the planar source radiating into the added absorbing layer, which is an advantage because these layers are in general not perfectly absorbing.

 The second is the use of simultaneous forward and backward sweeps as opposed to consecutive ones.
 This idea has been previously tried with other types of domain decomposition in \cite{Vion2014Thesis}.
-We find that this improves the possibilities for parallellization at essentially no cost.
+We find that this improves the possibilities for parallellization at very little cost.

 The third modification is the most interesting from the point of view of computational cost.
+We propose to combine the domain decomposition with a two-grid method, in such a way that the exact inverse at the coarse level of a two-grid preconditioner is replaced by an approximate inverse given by a domain decomposition preconditioner.
+The result will be called a {\em two-grid sweeping preconditioner} (TGSP).
+The idea is reminiscent of inner-outer iteration methods.
+However, we consider only a single inner iteration.
+As a result our preconditioner is a linear map.

-We propose to combine the domain decomposition with a two-grid method.
-The motivation for this is that a single iteration of the domain decomposition preconditioner is considerably more expensive than a single two-grid or multigrid iteration, see for example the computation time data in \cite{PoulsonEtAl2013,CalandraEtAl2013}.
-Hence a preconditioner consisting of a two-grid cycle with an inexact coarse level solver given by a domain decomposition preconditioner (we call this a two-grid sweeping preconditioner or TGSP) is also considerably cheaper than the direct application of a domain decomposition preconditioner.
-Therefore the question becomes whether it is possible to have comparably fast convergence.
-Here recent results on multigrid methods for the Helmholtz equation enter into the picture.
+Motivating this is the observation that a single iteration of the domain decomposition preconditioner is considerably more expensive than a single two-grid or multigrid iteration, compare e.g.\ the computation times in \cite{PoulsonEtAl2013,CalandraEtAl2013}.
+As a consequence, a single iteration of a TGSP is considerably cheaper than a single domain decomposition iteration.
+But can TGSP also lead to convergence in few iterations?
+Here recent results on multigrid methods for the Helmholtz equation enter.
 In \cite{StolkEtAl2014} a class of multigrid methods for the Helmholtz equation with very good convergence is studied, based on certain optimized finite difference discretizations used at the coarse level of the multigrid method.
 The numerical examples below show that the good convergence properties carry over to the TGSP method, i.e.\ when the exact coarse level solver is replaced by a domain decomposition preconditioner.
-The idea of combining a solver with a two grid iterations was previously studied, using a different setup in \cite{CalandraEtAl2013}.
+The idea of combining a solver with an outer two grid iteration was previously studied, using a different setup, in \cite{CalandraEtAl2013}.

 A technical complication is the use of multigrid in the presence of PML layers.
 This generally requires specifically designed multigrid methods, e.g.\ in \cite{CalandraEtAl2013} a nonlinear smoother is used.
 In this paper we propose two alternatives.
 The first is the use of classical absorbing layers, also called sponge layers, instead of PML layers.
 The second is a modification in the mesh coarsening in the PML layers.
 In this case the use of PML layers of just a few grid cells wide remains possible.
 The sponge layers are considerably thicker than the PML layers, e.g.\ 35 points for the sponge layers in \cite{RiyantiEtAl2007}, versus around 4 points for the PML layer.